 Columbiaknit creates durable garments for men and women through an in-house process at its factory in Portland, Oregon.
 The company founded in 1921 now runs an online store for its reasonably priced tops in numerous casual styles and knitted hats, plus an extra section devoted to mysterious "grab bags" of limited-quantity shirts.

 The offerings are always changing at Emerson Fry, an independent company focused on weekly runs of limited-production clothes produced domestically.
 It also curates smaller collections of clothes made from elsewhere in the world (currently Rajasthan, India) using traditional techniques.
-Its core collection is made up mostly of chic women's tops and dresses starting at $70.
+Its core collection is made up mostly of chic women's tops and dresses starting around $80.

 The oldest outdoor-wear manufacturer in the nation, Woolrich began business by outfitting troops with heavy-duty woolen blankets during the American Civil War.
-Today many of its garments are made overseas, but its original Pennsylvania plant remains one of the nation's oldest work plants, warranting a separate section for U.S.A.-made blankets, shirts, and socks on its website.
+Today many of its garments are made overseas, but its original Pennsylvania plant remains one of the nation's oldest work plants, warranting a separate section for its U.S.A.-made fabrics on its website.

 Hickey Freeman is an American clothing manufacturer devoted to craftsmanship, as embodied by its 225,000 square-foot Rochester, New York, factory dubbed "The Temple."
 The craftsmanship comes at a high cost, however, as its high-end tuxedos and suit separates are sold for prices well into the hundreds and thousands, even when on sale.